zeptic99/gamescope/README.md

 ## Keyboard shortcuts

-**Meta + F** : Toggle fullscreen
+**Super + F** : Toggle fullscreen
-**Meta + N** : Toggle integer scaling
+**Super + N** : Toggle integer scaling

 ## Examples

-On any X11 or Wayland desktop running Mesa with commit [3746ee91](https://gitlab.freedesktop.org/mesa/mesa/commit/3746ee912f4d068479c46ff18cb072b7624c60b0), you can set the Steam launch arguments of your game as follows:
+On any X11 or Wayland desktop running Mesa with [this PR applied](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/4885), you can set the Steam launch arguments of your game as follows:

 ```